marios-code-path/kotlin-spring-reactive-shell/rsocket-security-basic/index.md

 ## Motivation

 Writing secure RSocket apps with Spring Boot application is not hard and takes just a few lines of code.
-But you may now already know that security is a broad and widely discussed topic.
+But you may already know that security is a broad and widely discussed topic.
 This example is designed to help you to quickly understand the basics of integrating Spring Security into your Reactive / RSocket application.
 We will cover the authentication and authorization aspects and how they are applied within Spring.
 There are a number of strategies to authenticate with such as JWT, Kerberos, and Password to name a few.
 This guide will focus on the `simple` strategy.

 We want our applications to respond to a user's privilege level; as multi-user applications tend to be specific with regards to feature availability.
 What emerges through Spring Security, is Role Based Access Control - the ability to make privilege specific logic feasable and with minimal boilerplate.

-### Authorization vs Authentication
+## Authorization vs Authentication

-Authentication is the process which lets our apps identify a user.
+[Authentication](https://docs.spring.io/spring-security/reference/features/authentication/index.html) is the process which lets our apps identify a user.
 Authentication schemes are methods which describe a secure process of identification.
-Some simple ones are username/password, while currently OAuth and 2-n-factor are all the rage.
+For example, you already have logged into a multitude of systems over the course of the past day (or even hour!).
+Simple authentication systems usually only care about a username and password (and maybe a dash of network addresses).
+Even more complex ones require some form of authenticative credential from another trusted party as in a multi-factor systems you might be familiar with such as OAuth.

-Authorization (access control) is the process which lets your application determine how access is granted to users (also known as the principal).
+[Authorization](https://docs.spring.io/spring-security/reference/servlet/authorization/index.html) (access control) is the process which lets your application determine how access is granted to users.
 This begins to sound straight forward, but can be surfaced in our application in a number of ways.
 One such way is Role Based Access Control - in which a user may have granted privileges given by role 'names' - e.g. 'WRITE', 'READ' for a given resource.
-Additionally, RBAC relies on the application to make these decisions (as governed through `@PreAuthorize` and `@Secured` annotations).
+Additionally, RBAC relies on the application to make these decisions as you will see later in this guide.

-This guide assumes RBAC as the choice strategy for authorization, and is the default strategy given by Spring Security 5.

 ## The Application

-The [Example app](https://start.spring.io/#!type=maven-project&language=kotlin&platformVersion=2.7.3&packaging=jar&jvmVersion=17&groupId=example&artifactId=rsocket-security&name=rsocket-security&description=Reactive%20RSocket%20Security%20Demo&packageName=example.rsocket.security&dependencies=rsocket,security,spring-shell) is a service containing 2 methods for sending streams of Strings.
+The [Example app](https://start.spring.io/#!type=maven-project&language=kotlin&platformVersion=2.7.3&packaging=jar&jvmVersion=17&groupId=example&artifactId=rsocket-security&name=rsocket-security&description=Reactive%20RSocket%20Security%20Demo&packageName=example.rsocket.security&dependencies=rsocket,security,spring-shell) is a RSocket Messaging service containing 3 routes.

-The Service interface is as follows:
+The service interface is as follows:

 ```kotlin
 interface TreeService {